Frequently Asked Questions

 This bill is for hospital and medical services provided by Orlando Health.
 You are being billed for what insurance did not pay due to a copay, co-insurance, deductible or non-covered service.

 You receiving a bill because insurance has paid or denied payment and it has been deemed that this balance is the patient’s responsibility.

 3. How can I see my bill online?

-You can view and pay your bill online via Quick Pay or our Online Bill Pay systems.
+You can view and pay your bill online via Quick Pay or through the Patient Portal.